gregory-james-smith/pandoc-acronym-filter/README.md

 # Pandoc Acronym Filter

-Pandoc LUA filter for parsing MMD acronym syntax for HTML and Latex output.
+Pandoc Lua filter for transforming Markdown documents using MMD acronym syntax into HTML and Latex documents.

 ## Script